Louis Linwood Voit III Player Props: Brewers vs. Padres

-The Milwaukee Brewers and Louis Linwood Voit III, who went 2-for-4 last time in action, battle Nick Martinez and the San Diego Padres at PETCO Park, Thursday at 9:40 PM ET.
+The Milwaukee Brewers and Louis Linwood Voit III, who went 1-for-4 last time out, battle Michael Wacha and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.

 Louis Linwood Voit III Game Info & Props vs. the Padres